 CALL THE POLICE

-Over the weekend, the Citadel expressed regret for not reporting the sex-abuse allegations.
+Over the weekend, the for not reporting the sex-abuse allegations.
 They said ReVille fiercely denied the allegations, and aside from that one complaint, he had a stellar record.

 “We regret that we did not pursue this matter further,” said Citadel President Lt.
 Gen. John W. Rosa and Doug Snyder, chairman of The Citadel Board of Visitors.
 “The Citadel family is deeply saddened that one of its alumni has committed, by his own admission, acts that betray the principles and values for which the college stands.”

 But advocates say abuse reports should always been forwarded to police, though the law only requires certain people to make the report.

 “In South Carolina, there are only a few people who are considered ‘mandated reporters’ who must report reasonable suspicions to police,” McElhinney said.
 “South Carolina is a not a state that requires everyone to report, but we’re hopeful that could soon change.”

 High-profile cases such as Reville’s and the Penn State controversy have raised awareness, McElhinney said, and that could make it easier to pass legislation requiring everyone to report suspected sex abuse.

 On Monday, State Rep. Chip Limehouse said he will author legislation to make everyone a mandated reporter by law.

 “If you have a reasonable suspicion, report it to the police,” McElhinney said.
 “Schools and churches shouldn’t feel obligated to prove an allegation.”

 Just a police investigation, even if officers can’t bring charges, could scare abusers into admitting to the crime or perhaps deter further abuse.